How to Establish Texas Domicile as an Expat

 Medicare and Social Security

-Your state of domicile doesn't affect federal Medicare or Social Security benefits.
-You can receive Social Security payments abroad, though Medicare generally doesn't cover care outside the US.
+Your state of domicile does not affect federal Medicare or Social Security benefits.
+You can receive Social Security payments abroad.
+Medicare generally does not cover care outside the US, regardless of domicile state.

-- Your Tax Base Texas Residential Address: Compliant address setup with lease docs and mail forwarding worldwide
+- Your Tax Base residency services: Compliant address setup with lease docs and mail forwarding worldwide

-- Expat Tax Filing Services: CPAs specializing in FEIE, FTC, FBAR, and FATCA
+- Expat tax support: CPAs specializing in FEIE, FTC, FBAR, and FATCA

-- Texas DPS: Driver's license and ID services
+- Texas DPS: Driver license and ID services under Texas Transportation Code §521.142

 - IRS International Taxpayers: FEIE and expat tax resources